The History of Lisell

 The Charter of Lisell

 The Charter of Lisell is the first example of an international agreement in the modern world and established the Province of Lisell as an autonomous city-state on the river island between Hefarn and Cardinia.
 The small island nation would be run by a small parliament consisting of two houses - the House of Lords which had 9 appointed members, and the House of Commons which had 36 elected members.
 The parliament would be overseen by an elected Prime Minister.
 The first Prime Minister of Lisell was a Dwarven merchant named Haelish Broadstone.

 The Hefarn Invasion

 In AF134 (397 years ago) a blight struck Hefarn and the nation was desperate for food.
-By this time Lisell had grown from a small settlement with a few hundred soldiers and merchants to a large city with over 5,000 inhabitants.
-Hefarn invaded and, after 3 months of brutal siege, eventually gained control the island.
-To prevent retaliation from Cardinia, Hefaran soldiers destroyed the easter side of the bridge leading to Cardinia, and heavily fortified the western side.
-Hefarn, at the time, was still a monarchy and so it removed the prime minister and established a Duke as the ruler of Lisell.
-Forces from within where eventually able to overthrow the invading force, but kept the partial monarchy.
+By this time, Lisell had grown from a small settlement with a few hundred soldiers and merchants to a large city with over 5,000 inhabitants.
+Hefarn invaded and, after 3 months of brutal siege, eventually gained control of the island.
+To prevent retaliation from Cardinia, Hefaran soldiers destroyed the eastern side of the bridge leading to Cardinia, and heavily fortified the western side.
+Hefarn, at the time, was still a monarchy.
+They removed the prime minister and established a Duke as the ruler of Lisell.
+Forces from within Lisell were eventually able to overthrow the invading force, but kept the partial monarchy.

 A Time of Peace